Anti-Aging

 Dosing Protocol

-Epithalon dosing follows a distinctive cyclic pattern, with short treatment periods separated by long rest intervals.
-This approach is based on Khavinson's peptide bioregulation theory and the published clinical protocols from St. Petersburg.
+Epithalon uses a unique dosing pattern: short bursts separated by long breaks.
+This isn't arbitrary — it's based on Khavinson's bioregulation framework and the protocols from the original St. Petersburg research.

 ProtocolDoseFrequencyDurationNotes